NHM-London-Bioinformatics/pipelines-sop/ancientDNA.md

 Once you have all of the above information, you need to prepare a samplesheet.
 See the [eager samplesheet documentation](https://nf-co.re/eager/usage#tsv-input-method) for the columns that are required in your table, and don't forget to use absolute file paths and save it as a tab-separated values file.
 Note that if you have a single library, or a set of libraries all prepared the same way, you could use the the direct input method, but we don't recommend it - a samplesheet keeps a better record and simplifies the input command.

+If you're doing Metagenomic Profiling, you will also need a Kraken or Malt database for classification, and know the path to this.
+This is supplied as its own argument.

 ## Commands

 Before you run eager, remember to open a `screen` and activate the nextflow conda environment:
 ```
 conda activate nextflow
 ```
-Below is a set o starter command for running eager on a set of libraries.
+Below are starter commands for running eager on a set of libraries for each of the three pathways.
 Before you run any of these commands, you should check over the parameters, reviewing the [eager documentation](https://nf-co.re/eager/parameters).
 Several parameters will require you to fill in project-specific information - some of these are obvious, more information is given for some below.
 Other parameters have default information already filled in, you should consider whether these are the best options for your project.

 #### Reference
 If your reference is one of the iGenomes and it's supported by Eager, simply input its as the value for `--genome` in place of `<iGenomeID>` in the command.
 Otherwise, you should remove the `--genome` line and instead add the following lines: